Improved Stabilizer Estimation via Bell Difference Sampling: Introduction

 \subsubsection{Tight Pseudorandomness Bounds}

-Our first result concerns pseudorandom quantum states, first defined by Ji, Liu, and Song \cite{ji-pseudorandom-states2018}, which are quantum states that appear indistinguishable from Haar-random states to computationally bounded adversaries.
-That is, an ensemble of $n$-qubit states is defined to be pseudorandom if no $\poly(n)$-time quantum algorithm can distinguish copies of a state drawn from the ensemble from copies of a Haar-random state, except with advantage negligible in $n$.
+Pseudorandom states are a quantum cryptographic primitive that have recently attracted much attention in quantum cryptography and complexity theory.
+They can be thought of as a quantum analogue of pseudorandom generators, with the main difference being that pseudorandom states mimic the Haar measure over $n$-qubit states, rather than the uniform distribution over $n$-bit strings.
+Formally, they are defined as follows: \begin{definition}[Pseudorandom quantum states \cite{ji-pseudorandom-states2018}] A keyed family of $n$-qubit quantum states $\{\ket{\varphi_k}\}_{k \in \{0,1\}^\kappa}$ is \emph{pseudorandom} if the following conditions hold: \begin{enumerate} \item (Efficient generation) There is a polynomial-time quantum algorithm $G$ that generates $\ket{\varphi_k}$ on input $k$ (so, in particular, $n \le \poly(\kappa)$). \item (Computational indistinguishability) For any $\poly(\kappa)$-time quantum adversary $\mathcal{A}$ and $T = \poly(\kappa)$:

-As a quantum analogue of cryptographic pseudorandom generators, pseudorandom states have recently attracted much attention in quantum cryptography and complexity theory.
-They suffice to build a wide range of cryptographic primitives, including quantum commitments, secure multiparty communication, one-time digital signatures, and more \cite{ji-pseudorandom-states2018,ananth2021crypto,morimae2021commitments,BCQ23-efi,MY22-owq,HMY22-qpke}.
+where $\mu_{\mathrm{Haar}}^n$ denotes the $n$-qubit Haar measure, and $\negl(\kappa)$ denotes an arbitrary negligible function of $\kappa$. \end{enumerate} \end{definition} Pseudorandom states suffice to build a wide range of cryptographic primitives, including quantum commitments, secure multiparty computation, one-time digital signatures, and more \cite{ji-pseudorandom-states2018,ananth2021crypto,morimae2021commitments,bartusek21oneway,grilo21oblivious,HMY22-qpke}.
 The language of pseudorandom states has also been found to play a key role in resolving some paradoxes at the heart of black hole physics \cite{BFV20-prs-wormhole,Bra22-decoding}.
-Finally, and perhaps most surprisingly, there is recent evidence to suggest that pseudorandom states can be constructed without assuming the existence of one-way functions \cite{Kre21-pseudorandom,KQST22-prs}.
+Finally, and perhaps most surprisingly, there is recent evidence to suggest that pseudorandom states can be constructed without assuming the existence of one-way functions \cite{Kre21-pseudorandom,KQST23-prs}.

 Collectively, these results have motivated recent works that seek to characterize what computational properties or resources are required of pseudorandom states.
 For example, \cite{aaronson2022quantumpseudo} investigates the possibility of building pseudorandom quantum states with limited entanglement, and prove the existence of pseudorandom state ensembles with entanglement entropy substantially smaller than $n$, assuming the existence of quantum-secure one-way functions.